trealla-prolog/trealla-OLDv1/README.md

 Cross-compile for Windows
 =========================

-To cross-compile on Linux for Windows...
+To cross-compile on Linux and produce a Windows executable...

 	sudo apt-get install mingw-w64
 	make CC=x86_64-w64-mingw32-gcc NOSSL=1 ISOCLINE=1